mavanderleest/lol_app/README.md

 # LoL Skills Improvement App

-This is a rails appliction for improving your LoL skills by [Morgan VanDerLeest](http://simplifiedesign.com/).
+This is a rails application for improving your LoL skills by [Morgan VanDerLeest](http://simplifiedesign.com/).